evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 This worked surprisingly well.
 However, once I decided to implement Open Graph and Twitter meta tags in my blog posts, it fell apart.
 However, if you have a simple site that doesn't require meta tags, then this just might work for you.

-#### Attempt 2: Prerendering a Static Site
+#### Attempt 2: Pre-rendering a Static Site

 There were two issues with the above router hack in terms of serving meta tags:

 1. When Facebook, Slack, Twitter, or any other site with rich media cards would scan my links, they would land on the 404 page as expected.
 However, they would not get redirected to the proper page by the method I shared above.
 This is because GitHub Pages returned a 404 status code for the 404 page, which told the scrapers to give up.
 1. Even if I didn't use the 404 page hack, my meta tags were generated on the fly in my Vue app.
 Since the scraper downloads the page without executing any javascript, it would not find the meta tags.

-So, the obvious solutions are server-side rendering or prerending.
+So, the obvious solutions are server-side rendering or pre-rending.
 I didn't want to go down the path of server-side rendering, since I don't want to host a server for this website.
-So, prerendering it is!
+So, pre-rendering it is!

 Since I'm using Webpack, I thought it made sense to add a webpack plugin to generate static HTML from my site.
 I found a couple prebuilt plugins to do this, which both leveraged PhantomJS to render the site.
 For some reason, I could not get it to render any actual content in my site.
 I wasted a ton of time trying to get it working, with no success.

 Frustrated with that, I decided to write my own plugin.
 Thus, [webpack-static-site-generator](https://github.com/esalter-va/webpack-static-site-generator) was born (great name, I know).
 With that plugin in place, every time I built my site for production I would get static HTML files for all of my pages.
 I could still use the Webpack dev server when developing locally without building, which was a huge plus.

-So, if you have any trouble hosting your SPA on any hosting provider, you might want to check out prerendering.
+So, if you have any trouble hosting your SPA on any hosting provider, you might want to check out pre-rendering.

 ### Part 5: Custom Domain